Is Acrylic Paint Toxic to Dogs

 While most cases of dogs eating paint will likely result in nothing more than an upset stomach, there is always a possibility that more serious health problems could develop if large amounts are consumed or if the wrong type of paint is ingested.
 If you believe your dog has eaten any kind of paint (acrylic or otherwise), it’s important to seek professional medical help immediately.

-READ MORE: How to Mix Mica Powder With Acrylic Paint
+READ MORE: How to Seal Acrylic Paint on Wood for Outdoors

 Is Acrylic Paint Toxic to Skin